spinnaker-hackathon/gardening/README.md

     - April 8, 4:00-8:00 PM PST - Open Office Hours @ Armory

 ## What activities can I expect to find at the April event?
-Teams will meet during work blocks and work on Spinnaker projects for as much time as they like between Kickoff and Show & Tell.
+Teams will meet during work blocks to work on Spinnaker projects for as much time as desired between Kickoff and Show & Tell.

-Are you new to Spinnaker?
-There are other oppurtunities to join the community.
+New to Spinnaker?
+This even offers other oppurtunities to join the community.
 A Spinnaker training track will offer sessions during this time, as an alternative.
 Lunchtime speaker panels will offer Spinnaker and software delivery wisdom.
 The Docs SIG will host an activity channel for building Spinnaker.io resources.
 If you want to host an activity, speak up in __#gardening-general__.

 ### Hackathon Schedule
 *Hint: The times listed are for the Pacific Time Zone (GMT -7).
 You're not limited to those hours though!
 Also try passing work to teammates in a different time zone at the end of your workday so that they can move the project forward during their daytime hours*